fangpinsern/blog/content/posts/fooddevlog/helloworld.md

 // insert comic

-## Idea

-Build a simple to use solution that would allow users to make an informed decision on what to eat.
-The choice of where to eat should be based on certain given criteria.

-// insert comic

-### Verdict

-We are going with option 1

-## Mock up

-Basic mock up of how the app would look like.
-Please give chance.
-I'm a software engineer.
-Not a designer.
-But it would look rather basic for now and we can iterate through the design in the future.

 ## Existing Solutions

 There are existing solutions to these problem.

 ### Google Maps

-For me, I use google maps and their "food near me" feature to help me find locations near me.
+For me, I use google maps and their "food near me" feature to help me find food places near me.
 Then based on the quantity and quality of the reviews, I will choose where to eat.

+For those of you that do not know, you can actually type "[thing you want to find] near me" in the google maps search bar and it would give you a list of things that fit the [thing you want to find] near you.
+For example, if you want to find somewhere to eat dessert, you can type in "dessert near me" and it would give you suggestions.

+This works if you want to find somewhere nearby to eat.
+However, it does not actively provide you personal recommendations that might be suited to your taste.

 ### Food Blogs (Recommendations)

-## Follow Up action

-Learn how to build a mobile app with React Native.

-Choose colors for the app

-Finalize the feature and a user stories for the app

-## Conclusion

-There will be some that have question regarding if this app will make money.
-Well, no. The problem it solves might not even be real.
-But the real goal is to build something outside of work.
+There are tons of food blogs and instagram pages recommending food everyday.
+If you see something you like, you can save it and you can plan to specially go there to eat.

+The issue with this is that you need to remember that you want to go to this place.
+You may forget that is a place you want to visit or not know this place is nearby.

-## Others
+## Idea

+The current solutions above do not fully solve the issue we are facing.
+Hence, we want to build a simple to use solution that would give users recommendations on what to eat.
+The choice of where to eat should be based on certain given criteria.

+// insert comic

-With this in mind, we have 3 options to work with.
+With this idea in mind, we have 3 options to achieve it.

 ### Option 1 - Chat Bot

-Use a telegram bot that can give you recommendations on what to eat.
-Like ChatGPT for food.
+Make a telegram bot that can give you recommendations on what to eat.
+You can add it to your friend group chats and it can recommend you places to eat when y'all have no idea where to go.
+It will be some sort of personal assistant giving you personal food recommendations to your queries.

 Pros: